-Refer to Article C9.2.3 for discussion of "asfabricated" camber and how it may influence girder erection elevations. support to the steel assembly (see Article 2.2.2) and the associated crane loads.
+The Erection Plans and Procedures shall indicate the location of hold cranes used to provide temporary support to the steel assembly (see Article 2.2.2) and the associated crane loads.
 The hold crane type, capacity, boom lengths, pick radius, and means of attachment to the girders shall also be indicated in the Erection Plans and Procedures.